PatrickJS/ngExam/README.md

 * What are $eval, $parse and $evalAsync?
 * What is $applyAsync?
 * What's a decorator?
-* How would you filter a large list with ng-repeat include data from the server?
+* How would you filter a large list with ng-repeat include data from the server and client?
 * How would you grab the $injector/$scope from the chrome console?
 * Why is there ng-form?
 * How would you dynamically create forms?